 Step 2 - Clean Vents and Filters

 Extract the cartridge filter from the skimmer.
 Wipe around the skimmer entrance with a cloth soaked in filter cleaner.
 Wear gloves for this task.
 Soak the filter in a bucket full of water mixed with any recommended filter cleaner to dissolve oils and built-up sediment.
 Rinse well and set aside.

-Use a good-quality cartridge cleaner to remove debris, hair and plant bits from the filter cartridge.
+Use a good-quality cartridge cleaner to remove debris, hair, and plant bits from the filter cartridge.
 When the pump has emptied the hot tub, vacuum up any remaining water with the shop vacuum cleaner.
 Reinsert the cartridge filter into the skimmer.

 Step 3 - Wipe Down and Polish all Surfaces of the Spa Hot Tub

 Use a non-abrasive polish to clean all acrylic surfaces of the hot tub, especially where people sit and place their hands.
-Clean and polish the water taps and control handles thoroughly.
+Clean and polish the water taps and the control handles thoroughly.

 If closing up your hot tub for winter, proceed to Step 4.
 If you plan to use it in the cold weather, go to Step 5.

 Step 4 - Close the Hot Tub and Cover for Winter